Repository setup

 1. At Bren’s workbench 1 server, start a new JupyterLab session or access an active one.

 2. Inside your MEDS/ directory, create a new directory called EDS-220.
 We’ll use this directory to collect all the repositories used in the course.
+If you do not have a MEDS directory, go ahead and create one.

 3. In the terminal, navigate to the EDS-220 directory by using cd NAME-OF-DIRECTORY.